arx/ArxLibertatis/README.md

 Arx Libertatis comes with an optional gui crash reporter which has additional dependencies:

 * **Qt 4** (`QtCore`, `QtGui` and `QtNetwork` libraries)
+* **GDB** (Linux-only, optional, run-time only)

+While the crash reporter can be run without GDB, it's main usefulness comes from generating and submitting detailed back-traces in the event of a crash.
+On non-window systems we use GDB, the GNU Debugger, to accomplish that.
+If you want to help out the arx project, please install GDB before running arx.
+GDB is however purely a run-time dependency and is not needed when building the crash reporter.

 ## Compile and install